 What is Kubernetes?

-etcd to store configuration data that can be used by each of the nodes in the cluster.
-This can be used for service discovery and represents the state of the cluster that each component can reference to configure or reconfigure themselves.
+etcd to store configuration data that can be accessed by each of the nodes in the cluster.
+This can be used for service discovery and can help components configure or reconfigure themselves according to up-to-date information.
+It also helps maintain cluster state with features like leader election and distributed locking.
 By providing a simple HTTP/JSON API, the interface for setting or retrieving values is very straight forward.